tstanford/bookmark-homepage/project/feature.md

 - package bookmark-service and bookmark-homepage together as an all in one deployment

 - Bug : A component is changing an uncontrolled input to be controlled.
 This is likely caused by the value changing from undefined to a defined value, which should not happen.
 Decide between using a controlled or uncontrolled input element for the lifetime of the component.
 More info: https://react.dev/link/controlled-components react-dom-client.development.js:20854:22

+- ~~in admin view: when adding a user with a duplicate username, show an error rather than silently swallowing the 500 response.~~

+- ~~in admin view: delete a user~~

 - ~~add logging to the bookmark service~~